COVID-19 and resumption of practice

 - Hands and weapons must be sanitised; weapons must not be exchanged or shared

-- Be prepared to arrive, practise and leave without using the Leighton Sports Centre facilities
+- Be prepared to arrive, practise and leave without using the Leighton Sports Centre facilities, in case these are out of use.

 Aikido is a modern discipline with its roots in Japanese martial arts.
 Developed in the early 20th century by its founder, Morihei Ueshiba, and based on his background of rigorous training in traditional Japanese jujutsu, sword and spear techniques, aikido offers a comprehensive system of throwing, joint-locking and pinning techniques.
 It is effective as a martial art, but it is based on a philosophy of non-violence and self-fulfilment, and its essence goes beyond the resolution of physical conflict.